adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 }
 ```

-Asynchronous requests gives the possibility of execute a hard job in a different thread from the thread that came from servlet thread pool, and ends up releasing that HTTP thread back to its pool.
-In order to avoid some thread runs infinitely in `AsyncContext`, we specified a thread execution timeout after get a `AsyncContext` instance.
+Asynchronous requests run in a different thread than the usual HTTP threads, giving the possibility of executing heavy jobs without locking or idling servlet thread pool's threads.
+In order to avoid some thread runs infinitely in `AsyncContext`, it was specified a thread execution timeout after getting a `AsyncContext` instance.

-So, this can be a solution for the `GeoReferenceController` problem that we mentioned before, but how it can be done in a Spring MVC application?
+Thus, this can be a solution for the `GeoReferenceController` problem that was mentioned before, but how is it done in a Spring MVC application?

 ## Callable responses

 Spring MVC has a idiomatic way to handle situations where it is necessary to use asynchronous requests.
-It is based in `Callable` interface from `java.util.concurrent` package, that is kinda like `Runnable` except that it returns something at the end of its execution.
+It works by using the `Callable` interface from `java.util.concurrent` package, which is kinda like `Runnable`, except that it returns something at the end of its execution.

-I created a little [project in github](https://github.com/adrianobrito/callable-controller) with some callable response examples.
-In this project, there's a [class](https://github.com/adrianobrito/callable-controller/blob/master/src/main/java/com/example/callablecontroller/CallableController.java) with practical methods that I will use to show some callable response examples, starting from the most basic.
+I created a little [project in github](https://github.com/adrianobrito/callable-controller) with some callable response implementations.
+In this project, there's a [class](https://github.com/adrianobrito/callable-controller/blob/master/src/main/java/com/example/callablecontroller/CallableController.java) with practical methods that I will use to show some callable response examples, starting from the most basic:

 ```java
 @Controller